surge-synthesizer/shortcircuit-xt/README.md

 ## I would love to build it myself.
 What do I do?

 To build, first configure your machine.
-Basically set up your machien the same way you would [to build Surge XT](https://github.com/surge-synthesizer/surge#setting-up-for-your-os) then fork this repo and:
+Basically set up your machine the same way you would [to build Surge XT](https://github.com/surge-synthesizer/surge#setting-up-for-your-os) then fork this repo and: